MicrosoftDocs/security/security-docs/privileged-access-workstations/privileged-access-deployment.md

 "AutoDetect"=dword:00000000
 ```

 The endpoints listed in the ProxyOverride list are limited to those endpoints needed to authenticate to Microsoft Entra ID and access Azure or Office 365 management interfaces.
 To extend to other cloud services, add their administration URL to the list.
 This approach is designed to limit access to the wider internet to protect privileged users from internet-based attacks.
-If this approach is deemed too restrictive, then consider using the approach described below for the privileged role.
+If this approach is deemed too restrictive, then consider using the following approach for the privileged role.

 ## Enable Microsoft Defender for Cloud Apps, URLs restricted list to approved URLs (Allow most)

 In our roles deployment it's recommended that for Enterprise, and Specialized deployments, where a strict *deny all* web browsing isn't desirable, that using the capabilities of a cloud access security broker (CASB) such as [Microsoft Defender for Cloud Apps](/cloud-app-security/what-is-cloud-app-security) be utilized to block access to risky, and questionable web sites.
 The solution addresses a simple way to block applications and websites that have been curated.
 This solution is similar to getting access to the blocklist from sites such as the Spamhaus Project who maintains [the Domain Blocklist (DBL)](https://www.spamhaus.org/dbl/): a good resource to use as an advanced set of rules to implement for blocking sites.

-The solution will provide you:
+The solution provides you:

-* Visibility: detect all cloud services; assign each a risk ranking; identify all users and third-party apps able to log in
+* Visibility: detect all cloud services; assign each a risk ranking; identify all users and non-Microsoft apps able to sign in
 * Data security: identify and control sensitive information (DLP); respond to classification labels on content
 * Threat protection: offer adaptive access control (AAC); provide user and entity behavior analysis (UEBA); mitigate malware
 * Compliance: supply reports and dashboards to demonstrate cloud governance; assist efforts to conform to data residency and regulatory compliance requirements